Ethan88/VMF/README.md

 * six Ethereum addresses
 * $10,000 USD minimum or 10 percent of fund assets AUM in ETH to be held in escrow contract as stake (fully refundable)

-In the beginning, someone instantiates a VMF by running the Central Bank daemon.
-This generates the main chain shared by all funds in a given VMF network.
-This is the liquid tier chain, also known as the L-tier chain or Lisa chain.
-Next, they must recruit entrepreneurial Fund Managers who want to join the platform.
-They do this by running the Fund Daemon and starting a new fund.
-This Fund exists on its own blockchain, but is also connected to the Lisa chain.
+In the beginning, an aspiring central banker instantiates a VMF by running the Central Bank daemon.
+This generates the main chain shared by all funds in this new VMF network.
+It is the liquid tier chain, also known as the L-tier chain or Lisa chain.
+In so doing, this newly-minted banker is agreeing to the terms of the license  set forth in this Github project; namely the GNU Affero License.

+Next, they must deploy their capital and begin managing their positions.
+How they do that is entirely up to them.
+The Central Bank daemon will ask them for the API endpoints and private keys of those endpoints, in order to represent wallet balances.
+It also provides endpoints for these balances, which a mobile wallet (for example) might be able to poll.
+All the interfaces (both customer and Fund Manager) must be built custom by the Central Banker.

+Once up and running the Central Banker must recruit entrepreneurial Fund Managers who want to join the platform.
+Once he has gotten a Fund Managers to agree to raise a fund under his VMF, the new Fund Manager may do this by running the Fund Daemon and instantiating a new fund.
+This Fund exists on its own blockchain, but is also connected to the Lisa chain started by the Central Bank.

 ##Specification for Central Bank and Fund Nodes
-This CLI node can be deployed on a **Docker instance** (required for ErisDB) and connects to our initial peers at Iterative Instinct.
+This CLI node can be deployed on a **Docker instance** (required for ErisDB) and connects to initial peers set by the Ur-Central-Bank, also known as Iterative Instinct, the creators of this project.
+This architecture is built on the Tendermint protocol with Eris Industries open source tools.

 ###Creating a Central Bank
-Once you've fired up the Central Bank Daemon on your VPS, it will connect with seed peers and begin a new Lisa chain.
+Once you've fired up the Central Bank Daemon on your VPS, it will connect with seed peers at Iterative Instinct and begin a new Lisa chain.
 Then the CLI node allows fund administrators to setup their fund as follows:
 * The new Central Bank will be issued the first Lisa wallet address.
 * Next, the fund manager must enter his information.
 This Lisa address will turn into a Fund Manager object containing attributes: six ethereum addresses from an existing Mist wallet, labeled for the six actively managed tiers A0, A1, A2, R, R0, and R1; full legal name, company, URL, keybase key, address, phone, email, user@handle, SSN/EIN, and image URL
   * Fund manager must then create a password